poppindouble/lock-free/lock_free.md

 So as you can see, our program is actually being handled by two different components, one is your complier, the other one is the CPU.
 Both the complier and the CPU are really "greedy", they will try all their best to optimize the execution of your program.
 So the complier will freely reorder the execution of you program, so does your CPU.
 As a result, when the program is actually running on the hardware, you have no idea, which instruction is actually being executed first which one is being executed second.
 In fact, the compiler and CPU actually only give you some guarantees regarding the execution order of your program, but since most of the time, we are writing single thread program, and these phenomenons are not obvious in a single thread program.
 This blog won't cover those guarantees mentioned above, instead, I will present a really good mentality model: [Promising Semantics](https://people.mpi-sws.org/~viktor/papers/popl2017-promising.pdf) to tackle both compiler reordering and CPU reordering at the same time.

+So in our earlier example, is it a compiler reordering result or a CPU reordering result?
+There is a [`compiler_fence`](https://people.mpi-sws.org/~viktor/papers/popl2017-promising.pdf) function.

+> compiler_fence does not emit any machine code, but restricts the kinds of memory re-ordering the compiler is allowed to do.
+Specifically, depending on the given Ordering semantics, the compiler may be disallowed from moving reads or writes from before or after the call to the other side of the call to compiler_fence.
+Note that it does not prevent the hardware from doing such re-ordering.

+Pay attention to these two important information,

+1. Ordering semantics.
+2. Note that it does not prevent the hardware from doing such re-ordering

 > I use the term lock-free to describe a system which is guaranteed to make forward progress within a finite number of execution steps.